 Current and emerging climate-related national and international legislation, forces us to be more and more focused on our fossil fuel consumption.
 These climate-related regulations together with regular increase in fuel prices drives us to invest in new technologies and emission reduction initiatives.
 The best way to reduce our GHG emissions is to invest in more efficient aircrafts.
 In July 2012, Pegasus placed an order with Airbus for 57 firm order A320neo and 18 firm order A321 neo aircraft, totalling 75, and an additional 25 optional aircraft, thereby constituting a purchase order for 100 new aircraft.
-In December 2017, Pegasus exercised its option for 25 additional aircraft and converted these option aircraft to firm orders in A321neo configuration, subject to an additional option to reconvert the order to A320neo aircraft.
+In December 2017, Pegasus exercised its option for 25 additional aircraft and converted these option aircraft to firm orders in A321neo configuration, subject to an additional option to reconvert the order to A320neo configuration subject to the applicable notice periods prior to the scheduled delivery of aircraft.
+Pegasus is the first customer of CFM-Leap series engine used on A320neo aircraft.
 This investment also is an opportunity for us to reduce our fuel related operational expenses, which is one of our major expense terms.
 Realizing this opportunity will also increase our revenues, because new and more efficient aircrafts also have the capacity to carry more passengers than the old versions.

-Time horizon Short-term
+Short-term